Meet Meg C

 After intensive coursework in design and metal-smithing at FIT, Meg C earned her AAS.
 A stint at a mom and pop jewelry store in Vermont gave her further opportunity to hone her skills as a craftsperson, repairer, custom designer and maker.
 She enrolled in a trade school in Brooklyn and began work on her own collection, and then after some traveling, made her way to Blaine Lewis and his New Approach School for Jewelers.
 Throughout it all, in whatever city she was living, Meg spent thousands of hours diligently perched atop the jeweler’s bench in her bedroom, tools and materials in hand.
 After moving to the Bluegrass in 2011, she opened Meg C Jewelry Gallery in 2012.

-Today, Meg C Jewelry Gallery offers a carefully curated selection of between seven and ten distinct collections of jewelry by American artists in addition to Meg C’s own.
-She has a workshop and bench at the back of the gallery where, each day, you can still find her perched: hands dirty, eyes focused, tools engaged.
+At the end of 2019, Meg C Jewelry Gallery closed its doors and Meg is now working by appointment only.
+She is still working in her workshop each day, perched: hands dirty, eyes focused, tools engaged.
 The heady joy of a new design, the rush of solving a problem in wax and wire, the reliable delight of spying a stranger in one of her pieces continue to captivate her attention and efforts.

 One-Of-A-Kind Design, with a One-Of-A-Kind Customer Experience